 In 2006, we expanded our TCP program to include an endorsement in K-8 and Special Education.
 Once again, in Winter 2007, we expanded our TCP program to include an endorsement in Science, Earth and Space Science and/or Biology for grades 5-12.
 In Summer 2007, we changed our TCP Science program to a cohort model with admission in the summer quarter.
 We started our first cohort for our Residency Certificate with an endorsement in Mathematics for grades 5-12 in Summer 2011.
 In Summer 2012, we created a second dual endorsement of K-8 and Teaching English Language Learners (TELL).
 As of Summer 2012, our TCP program expanded to include all of the following areas: Secondary Education certification with endorsements in Mathematics and/or Science, and K-8 certification with endorsements in Special Education or Teaching English Learners.

-In Fall 2016, we obtained full-fledged school status, and that same year, the doctorate in educational leadership (Ed.D.) program was moved into the School of Education.
-The Ed.D. program started and is still a collaborative offering with UW Tacoma’s Nursing Program.
+In Autumn 2016, we obtained full-fledged school status, and that same year, the doctorate in educational leadership (Ed.D.) program was moved into the School of Education.
+The Ed.D. program started and was a collaborative offering with UW Tacoma’s Nursing Program.
+Matthew Weinstein served as Interim Director in 2015.
 Brian McAlister was hired as Interim Director of Education in Summer 2016.

 In Summer 2017, Rachel Endo was hired as the founding dean of the School of Education.

 Tom Hathorn - Interim of the Office of Field Placements & Partnerships

 To review the policy on Raising Concerns and Meeting with School Leadership please visit the Current Student webpage.

 The mission of the University of Washington Tacoma School of Education is to prepare ethical and reflective educators who transform learning, contribute to the community, exemplify professionalism, and promote diversity.